What is Low Voltage Landscape Lighting?

 Clear the path for your wires and place all the fixtures according to the sketched outdoor lighting layout.
 Your first fixture should be placed on a wire run at least 10 feet from your transformer to prevent it from overheating.

-Choose a wiring method from the above-mentioned methods that works best to reduce the voltage drop issue and save on the wire amount.
+Choose a wiring method from the methods mentioned above that works best to reduce the voltage drop issue and save on the wire amount.
 We recommend using the T-method.

-If you have a lot of fixtures and your lighting system is extensive, we suggest forming multiple wire runs of 100-150 watts for each run.
-Add light fixtures on the wire run at roughly the same distance from the transformer, so they’ll experience equal voltage drop.
+If you have many fixtures and your lighting system is extensive, we suggest forming multiple wire runs of 100-150 watts each.
+Add light fixtures on the wire run at roughly the same distance from the transformer so they’ll experience equal voltage drop.

 4. Placing the Transformer

 Now, mount your transformer for low-voltage lighting.
-The transformer should be placed one foot away from all things and on a surface that can withstand heat.
-Furthermore, the transformer must be 30 feet away if there is a water feature nearby.
+The transformer should be placed one foot away from everything and on a surface that can withstand heat.
+Furthermore, if there is a water feature nearby, the transformer must be 30 feet away.

 Dig trenches and lay out your wire runs.
 You can use a shovel or spade to dig at least 6 inches deep trenches.